developerharshit/MusicWiki/README.md

 Under each genre, the songs are further grouped under *Albums* and *Artists*.
 Additionally, there is a third tab *Tracks* that lists all the tracks under this genre ***at once***

+**You can test the application APK file is attached with this project in apk folder in root directory**

 - ## Exploring the app features: